External programs

 FOUVRY – 73

-This workshop is part of the Bernoulli programme at EPFL, to be held from 17 August to 11 September 2026.
+This programme will be held from 17 August to 11 September 2026.

 Call for Research Programs 2025